-Aluminium Norf GmbH ("Alunorf") is a joint venture investment between Novelis Deutschland GmbH, a subsidiary of Novelis, and Hydro Aluminum Deutschland GmbH.
-Each of the parties to the joint venture holds a 50% interest in the equity, profits and losses, shareholder voting, management control and rights to use the production capacity of the facility.
+Alunorf is a joint venture investment between Novelis Deutschland GmbH, a subsidiary of Novelis, and Speira GmbH.
+Each of the parties to the joint venture holds a 50% interest in the equity, profits and losses, shareholder voting, management control, and rights to use the production capacity of the facility.
 Alunorf tolls aluminum and charges the respective partner a fee to cover the associated expenses.

-UAL.
+UAL

-Ulsan Aluminum, Ltd. ("UAL") is a joint venture investment between Novelis Korea Ltd., a subsidiary of Novelis, and Kobe Steel, Ltd. ("Kobe").
-UAL is a thinly capitalized VIE that relies on the regular reimbursement of costs and expenses from its investors, Novelis and Kobe.
+UAL is a joint venture investment between Novelis Korea Ltd., a subsidiary of Novelis, and Kobe.
+UAL is a thinly capitalized VIE that relies on the regular reimbursement of costs and expenses from Novelis and Kobe.
 UAL is controlled by an equally represented Board of Directors in which neither entity has sole decision-making ability regarding production operations or other significant decisions.
 Furthermore, neither entity has the ability to take the majority share of production or associated costs over the life of the joint venture.
 Our risk of loss is limited to the carrying value of our investment in and inventory-related receivables from UAL.
 UAL's creditors do not have recourse to our general credit.
 Therefore, UAL is accounted for as an equity method investment, and Novelis is not considered the primary beneficiary.
 UAL currently produces flat-rolled aluminum products exclusively for Novelis and Kobe.
-As of March 31, 2021, Novelis and Kobe both hold 50% interests in UAL.
+As of March 31, 2022, Novelis and Kobe both hold 50% interests in UAL.